specdrake/streamly/design/module-organization.md

     * Streamly.Data.Parser

 * Unicode: Unicode text processing:
-    * Streamly.Unicode.Char
+    * Streamly.Unicode.Char       -- operations on individual chars
-    * Streamly.Unicode.Stream
+    * Streamly.Unicode.Stream     -- operations on streams of Char
-    * Streamly.Unicode.Array
+    * Streamly.Unicode.Array.Char -- compact strings of UTF-32 chars
+    * Streamly.Unicode.Array.Utf8 -- compact strings of UTF-8 encoded chars

 * FileSystem: This name space is for data structures that reside in files provided by a file system interface on top of storage devices.